tonyli1121/Reddit-Analysis/index.md

 According to the results, we can answer research question 1 and 2:

 `Q1:` We see that the `chance for a path to exist` `increases` as we have `more nodes` in the graph.
 However, it is not sufficient to conclude that the network is connected as a large component as we don't have data supporting us. (we stopped at 60% of main_dataset as otherwise memory error).
-Hence the `conclusion` is that: **The 'user chain' in main_dataset exists only if we filter out the isolated nodes**
+Hence the `conclusion` is that: **The 'user chain' in main_dataset is very likely to exist only if we filter out the isolated nodes**

-`Q2:` We only see that as `number of nodes increases`, the `avg path length increases`, but does not have an absolute idea on what the overall path length will be as the value is still increasing.
+`Q2:` We only see that as `number of nodes increases`, the `avg path length increases`, but does not have an absolute idea on what the overall path length will be as the value is still increasing (it is likely that the value will be capped at some threshold).
 Hence, the `conclusion` is that: **we have small path length among the existed paths, but we still need to verify with more detailed dataset.**

 The `assumption` is that the `path length` will remain increasing but `capped at certain value`, which will require us to check in the `full dataset analysis` that uses the smallest subreddit for comprehensive understanding, and also using the entire full dataset for detailed analysis.